 If you are a new sole trader aiming to run a full-time business, or just have a hobby business on the side, you may be wondering about tax.
-The trading allowance might have an impact on the amount of tax that you have to pay,
+The good news is that there is a type of tax relief available.
+Known as the trading allowance, it has an impact on the amount of tax that you have to pay,

 What is the trading allowance?

 The trading allowance was first put into place in 2017 to give extra tax relief to sole traders and those with hobby side businesses.
 If you’re a sole trader whose business income is less than £1,000 a year, you don’t have to register for Self Assessment or pay tax on this income.

 You will have to register with HMRC if your self-employed incomes goes over the £1,000 threshold in a tax year.

 Can I claim the trading allowance on my tax return?